jonassibbesen/rpvg/README.md

 #### Inference models:
 The method currently contains four different inference models.
 Each model have been written with a particurlar path type and corresponding inference problem in mind:

 * `haplotypes`: Infers haplotype/diplotype likelihoods.
+The ploidy can be given using `-y`.

 * `transcripts`: Infers abundances using a Expectation Maximization (EM) algorithm.

 * `strains`: Infers abundances using a combination of weighted minimim path cover and EM. **Note that this algorithm is work in progress and have therefore not been properly evalauted yet**.

 * `haplotype-transcripts`: Infers abundances using a combination of maximum likelihood haplotype/diplotype estimation and EM.
-The algorithm requires a file (`--path-origin`) containing the transcript origin of each path (`--write-info` output from *vg rna*).
+The algorithm requires a file (`-f`) containing the transcript origin of each path (`--write-info` output from *vg rna*).
 The ploidy can be given using `-y`.

 #### Alignment types:
 * Use `-u` if the input alignment format is multipath (*.gamp*) from *vg mpmap*.